ShaffySwitcher/RhythmHeavenAdvance/README.md

 You are finally ready to build the repository!
 Navigate to the repository folder with `cd ~/rt`, and build the ROM by running `make -j`.
 (The `-j` parameter makes the build process able to run on multiple cores of your CPU, heavily speeding up the process.)
 Once the ROM has finished building, it will output a file at `build/rhythmheavenadvance.gba`!
 This is your compiled ROM.

 If you have any other questions or concerns, join the [RHModding discord server](https://discord.com/invite/ps4rq53)!

+## Credits (To Be Added)

+#### this project wouldn't be possible without all the incredible people that came together to help out!

+Asset Assembly:
++ SkyeStage
++ Cash Banooka
++ geometricentric
++ somethingAccurate
++ TinyCastleGuy
++ The Eggo55
++ Vincells
++ WindowsTiger
++ Kievit
++ NotWario
++ amdree
++ patataofcourse
++ Nate Candles

+Graphic Design:
++ Tailx
++ vincells
++ Borists

+Main Programming:
++ Itaific
++ ShaffySwitcher

+Coding Contributions:
++ Deni_iguess
++ patataofcourse
++ Arthurtilly
++ Estexnt
++ Nibblez
++ Conhlee
++ MissKnowledge

+Translation and Localization:
++ Mizuka Lover
++ ShaffySwitcher
++ somethingAccurate
++ patataofcourse
++ castle

+Localization Support:
++ Cash Banooka
++ SkyStage
++ RedRobocon
++ ThisIsMyUsername

+SFX:
++ Rhythm Heaven Megamix
++ Cherryberryfaygo
++ Nabix and all of his family

+Bug Testing:
+Everyone on the Rhythm Heaven Advance discord!
+With special mention to nwqol

+Thank you all for your support!

+Want to be here?
+Join our [Server!](https://discord.gg/8PET8w8PU8)